AlejandroGNE/Stochastic-Capacity-Expansion/README.md

 This model is written in MATLAB.
 You will need the following packages: (TODO)

 A ficticious example is included.
 Start from the script 'RunScenario.m', where you can specify a model configuration.

+TODO:
+- explain available model configurations
+- switch from mat to csv files so they are visible
+- how to run a custom case
+    - create new 'RunScenario.m' file with custom name
+    - change configurations
+    - update model inputs
+        - load data
+        - existing generators
+        - fuel prices
+- how to visualize outputs